MajidSalimi/HPC-2022/Allgather/Readme.md

 ## MPI_Gather-MPI_Bcast

-This algorithm achieves the Allgather operation by using the MPI_Gather and MPI_Bcast operations. through the collective operation of Gather, the master process receives the data from each process; then, through the collective operation of Broadcast, the master process sends the data previously received by Gather to all processes.
+This algorithm achieves the Allgather operation by using the MPI_Gather and MPI_Bcast operations.
+Through the collective operation of Gather, the master process receives the data from each process; then, through the collective operation of Broadcast, the master process sends the data previously received by Gather to all processes.

 ## MPI_Allgather